ucsb-ds/pl-dev-team/lab/jpa02-NOT-READY-YET.md

 Check that your dokku deployment has the correct content (i.e. your name, your github, your team's name, your teammates' names).

-### Part 2.5: Full line and mutation coverage for Team.java
+## Part 3: Full line and mutation coverage for Team.java

+We now want to get to full line and mutation coverage for Team.java

-Now we have this problem left to solve: three methods of Team.java have mutation coveage gaps:
+We have this problem left to solve: three methods of Team.java have mutation coveage gaps:

 ![image](https://github.com/user-attachments/assets/d32dc527-f7c1-4837-bc7f-6846361bda50)